 5. Bathroom Needs

 After a long day of moving, you’ll want to relax in your new bathtub or shower.
-If you don’t have any supplies, it won’t be as positive of an experience as you might have thought!
-It also helps to look at getting toilet brushes, plungers, and some extra TP to ensure you have everything you need for your place.
+But, if you don’t have any supplies, it won’t be as positive of an experience as you might have thought!
+It also helps to get toilet brushes, plungers, and some extra TP to ensure you have everything you need for your place.

 If you want to spice up the décor a little, consider adding a bathroom-friendly plant or similar items to your space.
 It’ll make the new place feel more like home almost immediately.